-Wesleyan have experienced issues with meeting service standards over the last year or so.
-There has clearly been given a lot of attention and steps have been put in place to restructure the team, alter responsibility levels, amend checking procedures, improve management information and ensure good customer service.
+Consideration is being given to the automation of many tasks that are currently carried out manually to minimise errors and increase turnaround times.
+We thank Wesleyan for their openness in relation to the concerns they have experienced with meeting service standards over the last year or so.
+This has clearly been given a lot of attention and steps have been put in place to restructure the team, alter responsibility levels, amend checking procedures, improve management information and ensure good customer service.